dustinpfister/blog_posts/_posts/lodash_difference.md

 layout: post
 categories: lodash
 id: 407
-updated: 2019-03-29 17:42:48
+updated: 2019-03-29 18:35:14
-version: 1.7
+version: 1.8
 ---

-In this post I will be writing about some lodash difference method examples.
+In this post I will be writing about some [lodash difference method](https://lodash.com/docs/4.17.11#difference) examples.
 In lodash the difference method can be used to create an array of values that are not present in the other given arrays when using ht method.

 <!-- more -->